 Pruning is rarely needed for junipers, other than to remove broken or diseased branches.
 If you do want to prune it for shape, it is best done in late winter after the worst sub-zero weather has passed.
 The best method: cut individual branches back to an upward-growing side branch.
 This method of pruning is time-consuming, but keeps the plant looking young and natural, and is much better than indiscriminate shearing.

 Propagating junipers by rooting branch cuttings is a dependable method, though you should be aware that many upright varieties are grafted trees.
 Propagating a branch from such a variety could produce an offspring that looks much different than the parent.
 But most varieties are rather easily propagated using this method:

 - In late summer, take 4- to 6-inch cuttings from the tips of branches.
 Ideally, the snipped ends of the cuttings should have a tinge of brown wood.

 - Strip off the needles from the bottom half of the cutting, then dip it in rooting hormone.

-- Plant the cutting in a porous potting medium, such as sand or perlite mixed with a commercial potting mix.
+- Plant the cutting in a pot filled with porous potting medium, such as sand or perlite mixed with a commercial potting mix.